Alexander Östlund: Hammarby IF

-Östlund is one of the most beloved players in Hammarby IF in modern time, despite the fact that he made his break-through as an attacker in local rivals AIK. Östlund immediately won the hearts of the Hammarby fans when he, in the very first minute of his very first appearance for Hammarby, dealt a hard tackle to his former teammate AIK player and legend Krister Nordin, in the indoors tournament "Nackas minne" ("Lennart "Nacka" Skoglund Memorial) 2003.
+Östlund played for Hammarby IF, having previously played as an attacker for AIK.
+In his first appearance for Hammarby during the "Nackas minne" (Lennart "Nacka" Skoglund Memorial) tournament in 2003, Östlund tackled AIK player Krister Nordin in the first minute of the match.

 Mezan returned to Hammarby after his career as a member of the board for Hammarby Football.

 Feyenoord

-In July 2004, Mezan signed with Eredivisie's Feyenoord Rotterdam, playing his first match against Vitesse Arnhem.
+In July 2004, Östlund signed with Eredivisie's Feyenoord Rotterdam, playing his first match against Vitesse Arnhem.

 Southampton

-In Southampton, he emerged as a cult hero for his hard tackles and marauding runs and was nicknamed "Jesus" due to his flowing locks and beard.
+In Southampton, Östlund emerged as a cult hero for his hard tackles and marauding runs and was nicknamed "Jesus" due to his flowing locks and beard.
 On the final day of the 2005–06 Championship season, replica number 2 shirts flew out of the club shop, as Saints fans could be heard in matches chanting "Jesus is our right-back".

 For the early part of the 2006–07 season he was in and out of the side but towards the end cemented his right-back position.
-He has always given whole-hearted commitment to the team and provided a more than useful option which allowed Chris Baird to move into the centre of the defence.
+He was always fully committed to the team and provided a useful option which allowed Chris Baird to move into the centre of the defence.

 He started 2007–08 well, having to compete for the No. 2 position with on-loan players Phil Ifil and Christian Dailly, who both departed from the team in January 2008.

 On 2 July 2008, he was released by the Saints as a free agent.

 Esbjerg fB

-On 25 August 2008 he was presented as a new player in Danish club Esbjerg fB.
+On 25 August 2008, Östlund was presented as a new player in Danish club Esbjerg fB.
 His time in Esbjerg was blighted by injuries.
 On 25 January 2010, he was released from the club and he announced his retirement.